AbhayPratap4242/StreamFlix/README.md

 # 👨‍💻 Developer

-Developed with ❤️ using HTML, CSS, and JavaScript.
+Developed by Abhay Pratap Singh using HTML, CSS, and JavaScript.

 ---